mywalkup/mywalkup.github.io/terms.md

 ## 6. AI-Generated or Automated Content

-The Service may include artificial intelligence, automated tools, or other technologies that help generate, customize, suggest, or process walk-up content, player introductions, audio settings, voice preferences, or related materials.
+The Service may include artificial intelligence, automated tools, or other technologies that help generate, customize, suggest, or process announcment content, player introductions, audio settings, voice preferences, or related materials.

 AI-generated or automated content may be inaccurate, incomplete, inappropriate, or unsuitable for your intended use.
 You are responsible for reviewing, editing, approving, and determining whether any generated content is appropriate before using, publishing, sharing, or playing it publicly.